FAQs

 - How do I complete a Maximum Unit Petition?
 You will need to make a 1-hour counseling appointment so that a counselor can create

 - What is Counseling 095 (COUN-095)?
-Students who are not meeting Satisfactory Academic Progress may be required to take a .5 unit Counseling 095 course.
-When you check on your Financial Aid Status, you would see if COUN-095 is listed s a requirement.
-If so, then please search for
+Students who are not meeting Satisfactory Academic Progress are encouraged to enroll in a .5 unit Counseling 095 course.
+This course covers financial aid resources, Satisfactory Academic Progress Policy,

 - I have more questions related to Financial Aid.
 Where do I go?
 Financial Aid offers live help desk on Zoom and you can also check for answers on the Financial Aid FAQ.
 Contact the Financial Aid Office for more assistance.